 Is Safety a Priority?

-Do your residents feel secure in their apartment or community?
-This month, MHN and Kingsley Associates asked renters what they thought of the safety measures, and what could be done to improve them.
+MHN and Kingsley Associates asked renters what they think of the security measures at their communities, and what could be done to improve them.

 “I wanted to add cameras to the outside of my apartment because of recent robberies in my building.
 To my dismay, management won’t allow it.” —Phoenix